 Everyone knows that Venice is one of the best places to visit in Europe – but don’t let the crowds or price tags put you off.
 Visit ‘off season’ (September to February, avoiding Christmas and school holidays) for you best chances of enjoying Saint Mark’s Basilica, the Doge’s Palace and the Grand Canal in (relative) solitude.

-13. Learn to cook in Sicily
+13. Learn to cook in Tuscany

 14. Overlook Paris from the Eiffel Tower

-Yes, it’s a HUGE cliché, but if you haven’t been to the top of the Eiffel Tower we suggest you book a Eurostar ticket pronto.
+Yes, it’s a huge cliché, but if you haven’t been to the top of the Eiffel Tower we suggest you book a Eurostar ticket pronto.
 When you’re looking out over the Seine, your gaze skimming across the rooftops of Paris and up to Montmartre, the romance of Paris is undeniable.

 15. Road trip through Scotland